This advice has been formulated with the expertise of Dr Laurence PLUMEY, Medical Nutritionist.

 Wholegrain cereals promote transit, which is still immature in babies.
 It is therefore preferable to wait 18 months before giving him some.

 From 10 months onwards if you make them at home and limit the sugar intake.
-You will be able to keep them in a tightly sealed box for 48 hours.
+You will be able to keep them in a well-sealed airtight box for 48 hours.

 From the age of 7 months, whether your baby has his first teeth or not.